 Featuring the Formula for Success Curing Method

-There is nothing like the taste of homemade Canadian Bacon.
-Follow the recipe for the Dizzy Pig Spin on Canadian Bacon and then sit back, eat and
+There is nothing like the taste of homemade bacon.
+Follow the Canadian Bacon recipe for the Dizzy Pig Spin and then sit back, eat and enjoy!

 Curing Brine (measurements depend on project weight)***

 - Water to cover pieces of loin completely and snuggly in a non-reactive brining vessel (such as food grade pail or small cooler)